StereoKit/StereoKit-Docs/docs/preview/StereoKit-docs-API.md

 - `string Vec4.ToString()` — Mostly for debug purposes, this is a decent way to log or inspect the vector in debug mode.
 Looks like "[x, y, z, w]"
   - returns — A string that looks like "[x, y, z, w]"

+## struct VertComponent

+A single component of a custom vertex layout, such as a position or a UV coordinate.
+A vertex format is described by an array of these, in the same order the components appear in the vertex data.
+Data is always tightly packed, aligned to nothing, so the format fully describes the vertex layout.
+This maps to a compact 4 byte native representation, the properties here disguise that byte packing.

+- `int VertComponent.Count` — How many format elements this component has, 1-4.
+A float3 position would be 3.
+- `VertFmt VertComponent.Format` — The data format of a single element of this component.
+- `VertSemantic VertComponent.Semantic` — What this component means, this is matched with the shader's vertex input semantics.
+- `int VertComponent.SemanticSlot` — Distinguishes multiple components with the same semantic, like TEXCOORD0 vs TEXCOORD1.
+Usually 0.
+- `void VertComponent(VertSemantic semantic, VertFmt format, int count, int semanticSlot)` — Describes a single vertex component.
+  - `semantic` — What this component means, this is matched with the shader's vertex input semantics.
+  - `format` — The data format of a single element of this component.
+  - `count` — How many format elements this component has, 1-4.
+A float3 position would be 3.
+  - `semanticSlot` — Distinguishes multiple components with the same semantic, like TEXCOORD0 vs TEXCOORD1.

+## class VertComponentAttribute

+Describes how a field of a vertex struct maps to a component of a vertex format!
+Tag every field of your custom vertex struct with this attribute, and `Mesh.SetVerts<T>` will derive the complete vertex format from the struct via reflection.
+The field's format is explicit rather than inferred from the field's type, so the field just needs to be the right size for the format.
+This means packed data like a pair of half floats can live in a plain `uint` field, with bit math or types like `System.Half` used to fill it in.
+Vertex structs must be tightly packed, with no padding between fields or at the end of the struct.
+If your field sizes don't naturally align, use `[StructLayout(LayoutKind.Sequential, Pack = 1)]`.

+- `int VertComponentAttribute.Count` — How many format elements this component has, 1-4.
+A Vec3 position would be 3.
+- `VertFmt VertComponentAttribute.Format` — The data format of a single element of this component.
+- `VertSemantic VertComponentAttribute.Semantic` — What this component means, this is matched with the shader's vertex input semantics.
+- `int VertComponentAttribute.SemanticSlot` — Distinguishes multiple components with the same semantic, like TEXCOORD0 vs TEXCOORD1.
+Usually 0.
+- `void VertComponentAttribute(VertSemantic semantic, VertFmt format, int count, int semanticSlot)` — Describe the vertex component this field contains.
+  - `semantic` — What this component means, this is matched with the shader's vertex input semantics.
+  - `format` — The data format of a single element of this component.
+  - `count` — How many format elements this component has, 1-4.
+A Vec3 position would be 3.
+  - `semanticSlot` — Distinguishes multiple components with the same semantic, like TEXCOORD0 vs TEXCOORD1.

 ## struct Vertex

 This represents a single vertex in a Mesh, all StereoKit Meshes currently use this exact layout!
 It's good to fill out all values of a Vertex explicitly, as default values for the normal (0,0,0) and color (0,0,0,0) will cause your mesh to appear completely black, or even transparent in most shaders!